Course Number and Title: HRI 217 Event Planning and Management

 - Recommend strategies for identifying clients and a target market.

 - Describe the importance of networking in generating business.

 - Differentiate between advertising and promotion by various integrated channels.

 - Discuss the importance of sponsorships as they relate to funding an event.

-- Explain budget management and the financial elements of event planning.
+- Develop a budget management plan, and integrate the financial elements of event planning.

 - Interpret financial goals, identify expenses, and identify revenue sources.